hunnel/openVINO_install_guide_linux_without_FPGA/install_GPU_linux.md

     sudo –E su

+  <li> Check your kernal version.
+The minimum kernel supported is 4.14.</li>

+    uname –r

-  <li> Update your kernel to 4.14.
-This is the minimum kernel supported, and the configuration that is validated, but you can choose newer kernels as well.
-These are mainline kernels, not the kernels officially validated with your operating system.</li>
+> 4.14 is the validated configuration, but you can choose newer kernels as well.
+Note that these are mainline kernels, not the kernels officially validated with your operating system.

-> To see if you need to run this script, check your kernel version use uname –r.
+  <li> If your current configuration does not meet the minimum requirement, update your kernel to 4.14</li>

     ./install_4_14_kernel.sh